svecosystem/formsnap/docs/src/content/components/control.md

 </Callout>

-The `Control` component doesn't render an element itself, it strictly provides context and attributes for the control via a slot prop and state for the [Label](/docs/components/label).
+The `Control` component doesn't render an element itself, it strictly provides context and attributes for the control via a snippet prop and state for the [Label](/docs/components/label).

 ## Usage